Eurovision Young Musicians 2000

+Eurovision Young Musicians 2000 was the 10th edition of Eurovision Young Musicians.
+It consisted of two semi-finals on 10 and 11 June, held at Sævigsalen, and a final on 15 June 2000, held at Grieg Hall in Bergen, Norway, and presented by Arild Erikstad.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Norsk rikskringkasting (NRK).
+The Bergen Philharmonic Orchestra conducted by Simone Young accompanied all competing performers.

+Musicians representing twenty-four countries took part in the competition, with eight of them participating in the televised final.
+Five countries returned to the contest, whilst Czech Republic and Turkey made their debut.
+This was Turkey's first, and to date only, participation in any of the Eurovision family of events besides the flagship Eurovision Song Contest.

+The winner was pianist Stanisław Drzewiecki representing Poland, with cellist Timo-Veikko Valve representing Finland placing second, and pianist Nikolai Tokarev representing Russia placing third.

 Location

 Grieg Hall, Bergen.
-Venue of the Eurovision Young Musicians 2000.
+Venue of Eurovision Young Musicians 2000.

-The Grieg Hall (Grieghallen), a 1,500-seat concert hall in Bergen, Norway, was the host venue for the 2000 edition of the Eurovision Young Musicians.
+The Grieg Hall (Grieghallen), a 1,500-seat concert hall in Bergen, Norway, was the host venue for the 2000 edition of Eurovision Young Musicians.
 It has been the home of the Bergen Philharmonic Orchestra since the hall's completion in 1978.

 It hosted the Eurovision Song Contest 1986, and is the host of the annual Norwegian Brass Band Championship competition, which occurs in mid-winter.
 The hall is named after Bergen-born composer Edvard Grieg, who was music director of the Bergen Philharmonic Orchestra from 1880 until 1882.

 Format

 Arild Erikstad was the host of the 2000 contest.
 Norwegian jazz band The Brazz Brothers performed during the interval.

-Results
+Participants and results

 Preliminary round

 Broadcasters from twenty-four countries took part in the preliminary round of the 2000 contest, of which eight qualified to the televised grand final.
 The following participants failed to qualify.